sodqv/Booc/README.md

 1. Clone repository
 2. Go into "Backend" folder.
 3. Open cmd in current directory and enter "npm ci".
 (This requires node.js)
-4. Create an .env file (in the backend directory) and enter your username and password for the mongodb in the format:
+4. Create an .env file (in the backend directory) and enter your username and password for the mongodb connection string in the format:
 DB_USERNAME = place username here
 DB_PASSWORD = place password here
 SESSION_SECRET= place your session secret here